PhilipZi/PhilipZi/README.md

 Hi 👋 My name is Philip
 ================================

-Web Developer / Frontend Web Developer
+Web Developer / Frontend Web Developer / Game Developer (junior)
 --------------------------------------

 * 🌍  At the moment based in Germany.